 Rachel Train: "It’s trial and error.
 I had sickness with all my three pregnancies and I found eating plain food regularly helped me.
 Marmite sandwiches on white bread were my saviour from starvation, and plain baked potatoes, cream crackers and rich tea biscuits.
 Sucking on mints helped with nausea.
 And I found a tummy settling tea that did actually help."

 Holly Ashton: "I was sick for months and nothing really helped.
 Even anti-sickness tablets from the doctors!
-I tried all the tricks but the only thing that seemed to keep it at bay at all was eating a little and often.
+After trying all the tricks, the only thing that seemed to keep it at bay at all was eating a little and often.
 Including having biscuits and dry cornflakes by my bed so I could munch through the night too."

 Tanya Harrison: "I had morning sickness when we first moved into our house.
 Our first parcel to arrive was a giant box of 48 ham and mustard flavour crisps, which my husband thought was a mistake.
 It was the only thing that would cure my morning sickness."